- Eric Webb American-Statesman Staff

 People-watch till your eyes fall out

 The best part of all this?
 No one will follow any of these tips.
 SXSW is like Fashion Week, and you're Anna Wintour in the front row.
 Make sure to snap pics of the best (and best-in-the-worst-way) outfits at the fest, and make sure to tag them #austin360festies on Twitter and Instagram.
-We'll collect the best finds in a photo gallery.
+You might even make it into our Festies photo gallery.

 Whatever the weather